Poellebob/sesg-htx-lan-minecraft-bedwars-server/README.md

 ### 4. Starting the Server

-Now that you have Java installed, you can start the Bedwars server by running the appropriate startup script.
+Now that you have Java installed, you can start the Bedwars server by running the start.bat.

 ## Linux Setup Instructions